xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ## API Description

-In the [previous section](./GeolocationAPI.md) we created a singleton code base modeling the `navigator,geolocation` that allows access to the JavaScript implementation.
+In the [previous section](./GeolocationAPI.md) we created a singleton code base modeling the `navigator.geolocation` that allows access to the JavaScript implementation.
 What we did not look at is the actual information passed back and forth between the JavaScript object and our managed code.

-The next sections comes from [Geolocation API Specification](https://dev.w3.org/geo/api/spec-source.html#navi-geo) and will borrow heavily from text obtained from there.
+The next sections come from [Geolocation API Specification](https://dev.w3.org/geo/api/spec-source.html#navi-geo) and will borrow heavily from text obtained from there.

 ### Geolocation interface